 funding of social events (including funding of lunches and of a social dinner, for example) is not required.
 Alternatives can be discussed with the JRC-MAHB.
 At most MJVs, participants pay their own bills for some events.

-Participating in the work of the MJV TAG.
-Alternatively, the JRC will lead the MJV Technical Advisory Group .

 TWG 2 Advisory Group (TAG): The function of the Technical Advisory team is to help the host country in shaping the theme of the workshop, identifying an appropriate format, structuring participant contributions and interactions as necessary, preparing a proposed outline of the meeting summary document, and soliciting speakers and information from other Seveso countries and industry that might be helpful in workshop preparation.
-Often the TWG 2 will develop a pre-workshop survey on the topic for meeting participants whose results provide further information on the background and experience of participants.
+Often the TAG will develop a pre-workshop survey on the topic for meeting participants whose results provide further information on the background and experience of participants.
 Survey results are presented at the meeting and included in the final MJV report.

 As such, the TAG is responsible for:

 preparation of the programme and programme materials.
-Alternatively, the TAG will facilitate this preparation.
+The JRC-MAHB will facilitate this preparation.

 assigning participants, moderators and rapporteurs (if pre-assigned) to workshop break-out sessions in consultation with the MJV TAG